 Research scientists have been able to create experiments designed to test an individual’s brain functioning including their emotional responses, decision-making abilities, and impulsivity.
 The results obtained from these types of tests are automatic responses that an individual cannot control willingly, therefore they provide a more reliable measure comparatively to self-reports regarding feelings and emotions under particular circumstances.

 Neuroscientists from the University of New Mexico conducted a neuroimaging study with 96 adult offenders in a New Mexico prison who were within four years of their release.
 Eyal Aharoni and his colleagues wanted to see whether the offender’s brain scans could be used to predict the likelihood of the prisoners re-offending in the future.

 Working with the Mind Research Network the researchers were able to take a mobile fMRI scanner into the prison in order to carry out the testing with the prisoner group.
-They scanned prisoners’ brains while they were undertaking tasks which involved making quick decisions and trying to stop themselves reacting impulsively.
+They scanned prisoners’ brains while they were undertaking tasks that involved making quick decisions and trying to stop themselves from reacting impulsively.

-In a ‘go/no go’ task, subjects watched a screen in front of them and were asked to react to what was displayed.
+In a ‘go/no-go’ task, subjects watched a screen in front of them and were asked to react to what was displayed.

 • When a ‘K’ appeared they were not to press the button (no go trial)

 • In order for their response to count they had to respond to the go trials in less than one second